VdanielVPL/WINProductKey/README.md

 # WINProductKey

 This application is a simple tool built with Rust and Tauri to retrieve the Windows product key from the system registry.
+The `.exe` file provided is compiled to work on Windows 7, 10, and 11. **Please note that this method of retrieving the product key generally works from Windows 7 onwards, specifically for Pro and Home versions**.
 It uses Tauri to provide a minimal web-based interface and Rust for accessing and processing the registry data.

 ## Features